VOTE: Vision-Language-Action Optimization with Trajectory Ensemble Voting: Related works and motivation

+Typical VLA models need to predict multiple tokens corresponding to different action dimensions for each action, leading to high inference latency and training cost, whereas diffusion-based VLAs also introduce additional computational overhead from more training steps and multi-step denoising, as specified below.

-The primary computational overhead in current VLA models~\cite{kim2024openvla, kim2025fine, li2024cogact, qu2025spatialvla} lies in the VLM backbone used within the VLA architecture.
-We show the latency profile for SpatialVLA, CogACT, and OpenVLA on the left side of Figure~\ref{fig:combined_metrics}.
-As we can see, the decoding of the VLM dominates the latency for action prediction.
-In particular, CogACT suffers from significantly higher latency due to the diffusion process used for action decoding from the VLM output.
-Meanwhile, SpatialVLA relies on multimodal high-level visual representations, such as 3D information, which results in feeding a larger number of input tokens to the VLM and significantly increasing inference latency as compared to methods without additional visual inputs.
-Therefore, the high latency in both VLM inference and action decoding motivates the exploration of an optimized action prediction method for VLA models that avoids reliance on diffusion or additional visual inputs.
+\textbf{Large Inference Latency.} We show the latency profile for SpatialVLA, OpenVLA and CogACT, in Figure~\ref{fig:combined_metrics}.
+As observed, the primary computational overhead in current VLA models lies in the VLM backbone within the VLA architecture.
+The VLM decoding, which needs to generate large amounts of tokens, dominates the overall latency for action prediction with at least 50\% occupation across three models.
+In particular, the diffusion in CogACT incurs additional latency overhead.
+Meanwhile, SpatialVLA relies on multimodal high-level visual representations, such as 3D information, which needs to feed massive additional visual input tokens to the VLM with significantly increased latency.